contactonder/for-product-craft/_posts/2026-06-23-miracle-mirrors.md

 ---
 layout: post
-title: "Miracle Mirrors: the Terror of Self-Knowledge"
+title: "Funhouse Mirrors: Why We Run From Self-Knowledge"
 ---

-When the Tunisian football federation sacked head coach Sabri Lamouchi immediately after a 5-1 opening match loss to Sweden, they expected a reset.
-Instead, under an interim replacement, they went down 4-0 to Japan just days later.
+When the Tunisian football federation sacked head coach Sabri Lamouchi right after a 5-1 opening loss to Sweden, they expected a reset.
+Days later, under an interim coach, they lost 4-0 to Japan.

-Meanwhile, Sweden suffered an identical fate later in the tournament, collapsing 5-1 against the Netherlands.
-Yet, the Swedish camp did not panic.
-They kept their structure intact and moved forward.
+Sweden, meanwhile, suffered an identical 5-1 thrashing later in the tournament — this time against the Netherlands.
+Their response?
+They kept their structure, stayed calm, and moved on.

-The contrast reveals something far deeper than a failure of tactical management.
-It highlights an ancient flaw in human psychology: how desperately we run away from the command to know ourselves.
+The difference wasn’t tactics.
+It was something deeper: the ability to face reality without panicking.

-### The Circus Mirror of the Ego
+**The Circus Mirror of the Ego**

-Engraved on the ancient Temple of Delphi was a simple, brutal command: *Know thyself.* It remains the ultimate challenge of human development because true self-awareness requires us to confront our actual limitations, our institutional debt, and our systemic flaws.
+Ancient Greeks carved “Know thyself” on the Temple of Delphi.
+It remains one of the hardest commands in human life.
+Real self-knowledge forces you to confront your actual limits, your institutional weaknesses, and your blind spots.

-Human psychology naturally rebels against this.
-To protect our egos, we prefer the comfort of circus funhouse mirrors.
+Most people and organizations prefer circus funhouse mirrors.

-When an organization is winning, it looks into a distorting mirror that magnifies its reflection, convincing its leaders they are invincible giants.
-They mistake a favorable market condition or a stroke of luck for flawless internal capability.

-But the moment a crisis hits—whether it is a 5-1 football thrashing or a product launch that entirely misses its revenue targets—the glass curves the other way.
-Suddenly, the reflection looks like a midget.

-Instead of looking deeply into the mirror to analyze the actual system, human panic takes over.
-The ego demands an immediate scapegoat to protect its self-image.

-### Sacking the Reflection
+When things are going well, the mirror magnifies.
+A lucky market tailwind or one strong product launch gets interpreted as proof of genius.
+Leaders start believing they’re invincible.

+Then a crisis hits — a disastrous product launch, missed targets, or in Tunisia’s case, another heavy defeat.
+Suddenly the mirror shrinks you into a midget.
+The ego panics and demands a scapegoat.

+**Sacking the Reflection**

-This is why leadership changes happen so frantically under pressure.
-Sacking a manager or executing a sudden organizational reboot is rarely a strategic decision.
-It is an psychological defense mechanism.
+This is why leadership changes so often feel frantic and ineffective.
+Firing the coach (or the Head of Product) is rarely a calm strategic move.
+It’s a psychological defense mechanism.

-By firing the person at the helm, the organization can tell itself: *The system isn't broken.
-Our core identity is fine.
-It was just this one individual holding us back.* It is a complete delusion.
-It is the equivalent of smashing a circus mirror because you do not like the shape of your body in the reflection.
-It is a performance of simulated action designed to bypass the difficult, quiet work of internal assessment.
+By removing the person at the top, the organization can reassure itself: *The system isn’t broken.
+Our identity is solid.
+It was just that one guy.*

-This is why Tunisia collapsed again against Japan.
-The interim coach was thrown into a system that still refused to understand its own baseline dynamics.
-They changed the name on the door, but left the structural rot untouched.
+It’s the corporate version of smashing the mirror because you don’t like what you see.
+The name on the door changes, but the structural problems remain.
+Tunisia changed coaches and collapsed again.
+The rot was never addressed.

-### The Power of a Steady Baseline
+**The Power of a Steady Baseline**

-The reason elite cultures like Sweden do not execute frantic pivots when they suffer an identical 5-1 loss is because they have done the psychological heavy lifting of knowing themselves.

-They know their baseline capabilities.
-They possess the psychological safety to separate a bad outcome from an existential crisis.
-When you have a clear, unwarped understanding of your internal dimensions, a heavy defeat is treated as data to be analyzed, not an indictment of your entire existence.
+Elite teams like Sweden don’t spiral because they’ve done the hard work of knowing themselves.
+They have a clear, undistorted view of their baseline capabilities.
+A bad result is treated as data, not an existential threat.

-In product craft and organizational leadership, you will face moments where the glass warps and the scores look catastrophic.
+In product and organizational leadership, you will face the same warped mirrors.
+Revenue misses.
+Failed launches.
+Team breakdowns.

+Before you fire someone, launch a dramatic reorg, or chase the next shiny strategy, ask yourself the uncomfortable question:

-Before you search for an interim savior or execute an aggressive pivot, you must trace the anxiety back to its psychological root.
-Are you changing course because the strategy is genuinely flawed, or are you just running away from the terrifying mirror of self-knowledge?
+Are you making this change because it’s genuinely the right move — or are you just running away from the mirror?

-True authority stays level.
-Break the circus mirrors, confront the baseline, and measure your substance when the lights go down.
+True authority stays level-headed.
+Break the circus mirrors.
+Confront your real baseline.
+Do the quiet, difficult work when the lights are off and no one is watching.